-It might come to you as a surprise but about 74% of projects miss their deadlines across the domains around the globe.
+It might come to you as a surprise but about 74% of projects miss their deadlines across domains around the globe.
 Things are always easier said than done.
-In order to convert a lead or to kick-start the project, the companies often agree to the demands of the clients without ensuring if the company will be able to meet the client’s expectations and deliver on time.
+In order to convert a lead or kick-start the project, the companies often agree to the demands of the clients without ensuring that the company will be able to meet the client’s expectations and deliver on time.

 Each client is new and their demands vary in some form from one another.
-For one reason or the other Salespeople at times agree to things that may be out of scope or for lower prices.
-These decisions impact the product/services at the later stages which create a hostile environment for the client and company both.
-Clients launch plans are now seriously affected and the company is now starting to deplete their profits and sometimes even inculcate losses.
-Possible reasons for such a scenario are the Unrealistic Sales target, lack of awareness/knowledge with the people closing the deals, improper management.
+For one reason or another other Salespeople at times agree to things that may be out of scope or for lower prices.
+These decisions impact the product/services at the later stages which creates a hostile environment for the client and company both.
+Clients’ launch plans are now seriously affected and the company is now starting to deplete their profits and sometimes even inculcate losses.
+Possible reasons for such a scenario are the Unrealistic Sales target, lack of awareness/knowledge of the people closing the deals, and improper management.

-As a founder, you need to make sure a concrete process is put in place which ensures that appropriate features, cost, and the timeline are being assigned to each product/service.
+As a founder, you need to make sure a concrete process is put in place which ensures that appropriate features, costs, and timelines are being assigned to each product/service.
 There are quite a few ways to do so.